More results on weighted independent domination: WID in -free graphs

-This relation reduces the problem from $G$ to two subgraphs $G - v$ and $G - N(v)$.
+Applying (\ref{eq:anti_WID}) to a permissible vertex $v$ of $G$, we reduce the problem from $G$ to two subgraphs $G - v$ and $G - N(v)$.
 Such a branching procedure results in a decision tree.
 In general, this approach does not provide a polynomial-time solution, since the decision tree may have exponentially many nodes (subproblems).
-However, in special cases this procedure may lead to a polynomial algorithm.
-For example, if $\mathcal{X}$ is a hereditary class and for any graph $G \in \mathcal{X}$ one can efficiently find a vertex $v$ such that the problem can be solved in polynomial time in at least one of the instances $G - N(v)$ and $G - v$, then the problem can be solved efficiently in the class $\mathcal{X}$.
-We formalize this idea in the following definition and the subsequent theorem.
+However, under some conditions this procedure may lead to a polynomial-time algorithm.
+In particular, this is true for graphs in hereditary classes possessing the following property.

-\begin{defi} A graph class ${\cal G}$ has the {\em antineighborhood property with respect to a problem $P$} if there is a graph class ${\cal F}$, and polynomial algorithms $Q$ and $R$, such that: \begin{enumerate} \item[(i)] $Q$ finds a vertex $v$ in any input graph $G \in {\cal G}$ such that the graph $G-N(v)$ induced by the antineighborhood of $v$ belongs to ${\cal F}$; we call $v$ a {\em good vertex} and $G-N(v)$ an {\em antineighborhood subgraph} of $G$; \item[(ii)] $R$ solves the problem $P$ for (every induced subgraph of) any input graph from ${\cal F}$. \end{enumerate} \end{defi}
+\begin{definition} A graph class ${\cal G}$ has the {\em antineighborhood property} if there is a subclass ${\cal F} \subseteq {\cal G}$, and polynomial algorithms $P, Q$ and $R$, such that \begin{enumerate} \item[(i)] Given a graph $G$ the algorithm $P$ decides whether $G$ belongs to ${\cal F}$ or not; \item[(ii)] $Q$ finds a permissible vertex $v$ in any input graph $G \in {\cal G} \setminus {\cal F}$ such that the graph $G-N(v)$ induced by the antineighborhood of $v$ belongs to ${\cal F}$; we call $v$ a {\em good vertex}; \item[(iii)] $R$ solves the WID problem for (every induced subgraph of) any input graph from ${\cal F}$. \end{enumerate} \end{definition}